-The Jewish God
+The Israelite God

 The Shema Yisrael is a monotheistic declaration of faith, a pledge of allegiance to the one God of Israel, and is perhaps the most famous of all Jewish sayings.